eriqande/snpArcher/README.md

 # snpArcher -- standalone-qc branch

-Howdy y'all,  the standalone-qc branch of this project just has a few little modifications that Eric C. Anderson made so that the super-awesome, quick-and-dirty qc module in the snpArcher workflow can be run on any VCF.gz or BCF file that you happen to have, without having to run the whole snpArcher pipeline, and also while being quite easy to prepare a csv file or two to run it.
+Howdy y'all,  the `standalone-qc` branch of Eric's fork of this project just has a few little modifications that Eric C. Anderson made so that the super-awesome, quick-and-dirty qc module in the snpArcher workflow can be run on any VCF.gz or BCF file that you happen to have, without having to run the whole snpArcher pipeline.
+It is also setup so that it should be easy to process multiple VCF files (different species, different reference genomes) with only minimal configuration overhead (preparing a csv file with the paths to the VCF and the `.fai` files.

 This branch has a directory, `standalone-qc-example` that has a vcf.gz file in it with 16 chinook salmon at 4 pieces of chromosome, and then some scaffolds, which should be useful for testing and demonstration.

+To test this out on your system, the steps are:

+1. Clone this fork of the snpArcher repo:
+    ```sh
+    # this is using the SSH address
+    git clone git@github.com:eriqande/snpArcher.git
+    ```
+2.  `cd` into the resulting snpArcher repo and switch to the `standalone-qc` branch:
+    ```sh
+    cd snpArcher
+    git checkout standalone-qc
+    ```
+3. Dry-run the standalone qc example by running the Snakefile in the `workflow/qc` directory, like this:
+    ```sh
+    snakemake -np --cores 8 --use-conda -s workflow/modules/qc/Snakefile --configfile standalone-qc-example/config.yaml
+    ```
+    It is probably worth explaining that line a little.
+It is doing a dry-run `-n` and printing out the shell commands `-p`, allowing for up to 8 cores of use, and it is using conda for managing software.
+The Snakefile is specified using the `-s` option to be `workflow/modules/qc/Snakefile` and the config file for this run is in `standalone-qc-example/config.yaml`.